lkaratun/weather-api/README.md

 ### Stretch goals attempted

 - Built a simple UI.
-I found that it makes it easier to test the API and doesn't take too much extra effort.
+I found that it made the assignment more complete and easier to test so was worth the extra effort.
-- Used a openweathermap.org API to return real data.
+- Used openweathermap.org API to return real data.
+Wasn't too hard to add and let me avoid generating mock data.
 - Deployed front end to Netlify and back end to AWS EC2.
 This part took a solid 2 hours out of the total 6 mostly because I don't deploy apps from scratch often and DNS issues can be tricky to debug.

 ### Instructions to run assignment locally